yanis-bencheikh/moSC-Dataloader-for-Interdependent-ELBO-VAE/README.md

 ---

 ### **Introduction**
 This project involves processing and analyzing multi-modal single-cell datasets to enable advanced machine learning applications.
-Currently, we have datasets related to **RNA sequencing (GEX)** and **chromatin accessibility sequencing (ATAC-seq)** derived from the **Multiome protocol**.
+Currently, we have datasets related to **RNA sequencing (GEX)**, **chromatin accessibility sequencing (ATAC-seq)**, and **CITE-seq** (simultaneous RNA and protein profiling).
 These datasets are designed to facilitate predictions, alignments, and representations of cellular states.
 Each dataset is integrated with custom-built DataLoaders to allow seamless interaction with PyTorch models.

 ---